kulkultech/open-source/en_ID/pages/internship.md

 In GitHub, we "Stars" organization repositories and "Follow" individuals.
 Look for the "Stars" button at the top right of the page when you are in a repository.
 Also, follow each other to see what others in the group are doing.

+Lastly, we need you to join our community in our [Discord chat][Discord] and then navigate to the `#first-steps` channel.

 ### Setting up your development environment

 We are software engineers use CLI or terminal to do many things, and we encourage you to do so.
 The terminal will evolve but will be there for foreseeable future.
 For **Linux** and **Mac** users there is no additional step, they already provide us with terminal utility.
 However, for **Windows** we suggest install [Git Bash where you can download it here][GitBash] and get installation for Windows operating system.